 As much fun as travel is, plenty can go wrong too.
 No matter how well you plan, bad things can happen even to the most experienced travelers.
 Travel insurance exists for everything from small mishaps like bad weather all the way to serious medical emergencies.

 Policies can include everything from lost luggage and delays to medical treatment and even emergency evacuation.
 While it might seem like yet another expense, travel insurance can save you from a huge bill should something go awry.
 This is particularly true with medical emergencies, since regular health insurance often won’t cover incidents abroad.
 Simply put, if you’re heading abroad, you need to do research and see what travel insurance is right for you.
-We recommend World Nomads for short term travel.
+We use and recommend SafetyWing for short term travel.
 You can get a quick quote below.

 5. Obtain an International Driving Permit